tractorcow/sapphire/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 ## Route-specific middleware

 Alternatively, you can apply middlewares to a specific route.
 These will be processed after the global middlewares.
-You do this by specifying the "Middleware" property of the route rule:
+You can do this by using the `RequestHandlerMiddlewareAdapter` class as a replacement for your controller, and register it as a service with a `Middlewares` property.
+The controller which does the work should be registered under the `RequestHandler` property.

 **mysite/_config/app.yml**

     :::yml
-    SilverStripe\Control\Director:
-      rules:
-        special\section:
-          Controller: SpecialSectionController
-          Middleware: 'CustomMiddleware'

-If you need to apply multiple middleware you can use the `CompositeHTTPMiddleware` wrapper.

-    :::yml
     SilverStripe\Core\Injector\Injector:
       SpecialRouteMiddleware:
-        class: SilverStripe\Control\CompositeHTTPMiddleware
+        class: SilverStripe\Control\Middleware\RequestHandlerMiddlewareAdapter
         properties
+          RequestHandler: %$MyController
           Middlewares:
             - %$CustomMiddleware
             - %$AnotherMiddleware
     SilverStripe\Control\Director:
       rules:
         special\section:
-          Controller: SpecialSectionController
+          Controller: SpecialRouteMiddleware
-          Middleware: 'CustomMiddleware'

 ## API Documentation